BiocPy/GenomicRanges/README.md

 #### From `biobear`

-Although the parsing capabilities in the package are limited, the [biobear](https://github.com/wheretrue/biobear) library is designed for reading and searching various bioinformatics file formats, including FASTA, FASTQ, VCF, BAM, and GFF, or from an object store like S3.
-Users can easily convert these representations to `GenomicRanges`:
+Although the parsing capabilities in this package are limited, the [biobear](https://github.com/wheretrue/biobear) library is designed for reading and searching various bioinformatics file formats, including FASTA, FASTQ, VCF, BAM, and GFF, or from an object store like S3.
+Users can esily convert these representations to `GenomicRanges` (or [read more here](https://www.wheretrue.dev/docs/exon/biobear/genomicranges-integration)):

 ```python
 from genomicranges import GenomicRanges